netcon-consulting/clearswift-external-commands/check_rcptlimit/README.md

 check_rcptlimit.py V1.3.1
 =========================

-Checks number of recipients (in to and cc headers) against limit.
+Check number of recipients (in to and cc headers) against limit.

 ## Parameters
 * recipient_limit (integer): maximum number of recipients allowed